 We respect the PCAOB's inspection process and understand that judgments are involved in performing audits, as well as in subsequent inspections of those audits.
 We have thoroughly evaluated all matters described in Part I, Inspection Observations, and have taken actions, where appropriate, in accordance with PCAOB standards and our policies.
-These actions did not change our audit conclusion, nor did the actions affect our reports on the issuer's financial statements or our report to the principal auditor with respect to our role in the audit.
+These actions did not change our audit conclusion, nor did the actions affect our reports to the principal auditor with respect to our role in the audit.
 We have reviewed the remainder of the Report and have no further comments.